 If you have other operating systems installed on your system, the disk space they use must be separate from the disk space used by Red Hat Enterprise Linux.

-For AMD64 and Intel 64 systems, at least two partitions (
+For AMD64/Intel 64 and ARM systems, at least two partitions (

 swap) must be dedicated to Red Hat Enterprise Linux.